 If you are planning on transporting it in the bed of a truck to a distant dump station, you will need a good way to lift it or a ramp to drag it on.

 Once you get the waste tank to the dump station, the process for dumping is easy and almost exactly like dumping a trailer or RV.

 Many RV waste tanks even have an extra opening so you can spray it out with a hose while connected to the sewer.

 How do you find the nearest dump station?

-If you boondock or don’t camp in a campground with your RV and you want to use a portable RV waste tank to extend the life of your holding tanks then the big issue is figuring out how to get the full waste tank to a dump.
+If you boondock on BLM land or don’t camp in a campground with your RV and you want to use a portable RV waste tank to extend the life of your holding tanks then the big issue is figuring out how to get the full waste tank to a dump.

-The Silver Spring Ramp Carrier is a really good one just make sure your hitch receiver is rated to take the weight of the ramp and the RV portable waste tank.
+The Silver Spring Ramp Carrier (click to view on Amazon) is a really good one.
+Just make sure your hitch receiver is rated to take the weight of the ramp and the RV portable waste tank.

-Have any more questions about RV portable tanks?
+Have any more questions about RV portable waste tanks?
 Leave a comment below.